Kurrawong/rdf-delta-load-test/README.md

 sparql queries for a total of 500 queries, each requesting 1000 triples.

 Alternative profiles are detailed in the [profiles](##profiles) section below.

+The load test will profile submission of the data and reading of the queries.
+However, it can not read CPU or Memory Usage of the RDF Delta Server.
+This should be monitored externally as the test suite runs.
+For example, if running on Azure, you can use application insights to track CPU and Memory usage.

 ## Profiles